it176131/it176131.github.io/_posts/2024-12-03-pycharm-projects-envs.md

 I wrote a [blog post](https://medium.com/@ianiat11/we-recommend-creating-an-environment-da38af0cecbb) a couple years ago that briefly covers two kinds of virtual environments:
 [`conda`](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) and [`venv`](https://docs.python.org/3/library/venv.html).
-If you read it you may notice that I'm not a big fan of `conda`, so we're not going to talk about here.
+If you read it you may notice that I'm not a big fan of `conda`, so we're not going to talk about it here.
 Instead we'll use old faithful—`venv`

 Managing repos as separate projects is great for modularity.